 Your goal should be to increase your income, not your expenses.
 Being a successful Forex trader requires patience, a Forex trading strategy and monthly budgeting.

-Investments made into your Forex trading account should come from money you do not need to spend or save every month.
-In other words, use money you can afford to lose!
+Investments made into your Forex trading account should come from money you do not spend or save every month.

 Your motivation to increase personal wealth could lead to using ineffective trading methods, which could result in unexpected losses.

 It may be helpful to practice trading using a Forex demo account, with your allocated budgets and strategies, before you invest real money so that you can test whether your strategy will work.

 How should I allocate my Trade capital?

 Trading capital is the capital Forex traders budget every month to trade in currency markets.
 Most Forex traders are willing to sacrifice 1-2% of their total trade capital with every trade transaction they make.